Quart-Addons/quart-extension-repository-template/README.md

 When first creating your project.
 Run `poetry init` to create your pyproject.toml file.
 Then rebuild the development container to install your required dependicies for your project.

+It also has some common used directories and files as templates for the new extension.